Introduction: Why Medical Debt Settlement Is So Common in the USA

 Step 2: Making the VERY first call ever to the Hospital Billing Department

-These financial responsibilities also don’t carry the same risk of write-off as is so often the case with credit card debt.
-Most medical professionals also offer options for financial aid or institute hardship plans in order for them to assist those in need.
+These financial responsibilities rarely carry a write-off risk like credit card debt.
+Most medical professionals offer financial aid options.
+Many also provide specific hardship plans for patients.
+Most medical professionals also offer options for financial aid or institute hardship plans in order to assist those in need.
 Mark went ahead and contacted the billing office of the hospital:

 Step 3: Initiating the Negotiation Process and Enrollment in Hardship Programs